Summary Guide for Architectural and Engineering Managers in California

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Architectural and Engineering Managers in California is $159,284 annually, or $76.58 hourly.
+The median wage in 2016 for Architectural and Engineering Managers in California was $159,284 annually, or $76.58 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Engineering Managers generally receive health and life insurance, vacation, sick leave, and a retirement plan.
 In addition, some Engineering Managers may receive benefits such as expense accounts, stock-option plans, and bonuses.